t-will-gillis/automate-the-org/README.md

 ├── example-configs/                    # Example configuration files
 │   ├── add-update-label-weekly-config.example.yml
 │   ├── add-update-label-weekly.example.yml
-│   └── label-directory.example.yml     # MAY BE REMOVED
+│   └── label-directory.example.yml     # DO NOT USE
 │
 ├── package.json                        # Dependencies for all actions
 ├──